profversaggi/mydrools_6.0_examples/README.md

 * Banking Example

 Notes: The kmodule you need to use is located in the src/main/resources/META-INF directory, ignore the other one.
 My developer notes if a Microsoft Rich Text file, which doesn't render too well on GitHub.
-Lastly, the comments are in the source code, so look there to peruse the details.
+Lastly, the comments are in the source CODE and the RULES source, so look there to peruse the details.
+It is FAR easier to peruse put the big picture together if you have build a working project, then you can see the source and rules next to each other for am overall context.
+In the absence of that, viewing them in GitHub is the next best thing.